WasiqB/coteafs-appium/README.md

 This is a very easy to use Mobile Automation Framework which can be used to test multiple devices of different platforms in a single test.
 This is a one of it's kind framework with unique coding standards defined by the framework.
 Writing tests for Mobile devices was never so easy before, but by using this framework, the scripting time will be reduce by more than 50%.
 To know more about the framework let's see it's advantages now.

 ## Advantages:
-* Supports Android and iOS devices and simulators.
+* Supports Android, iOS and Windows devices and simulators.
 * Enforces Page object model style of coding.
 * Easily configureable with config file.
 * Allows you to concentrate more on tests then other repeated codings.